The Garden Tool Used For Centuries With Many Names (Dibble, Dibbler, Dibber)

 - To aerate the soil around a plant

-- To create deep water holes for plants in hot climates
+- For creating deep water holes for plants in hot climates